3. Usage

 python -m idml2docbook hello_world.idml -o hello_world.dbk

-It is also possible to send the conversion result directly to Pandoc’s standard input:
+It is also possible to send the conversion result directly to Pandoc’s standard input, by specifying DocBook as an input format:

 pandoc -f docbook -t markdown <(python -m idml2docbook hello_world.idml)